Chocolive24/Chocolive24.github.io/src/content/blog/ruby_project_debrief.md

 <iframe width="750" height="420" src="https://www.youtube.com/embed/FqNpRNgoEnc?si=IwW1h0k3m7cqI_hs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## 3.5 January to 14 February
 We did the vertical slice for the school's submission deadline.
-Unfortunately, not all the content you would have liked to see was available, due to the fact that the scope of the project was changed at the end of October on the advice of Nicolas Brière.
+Unfortunately, not all the content we would have liked to see was available, due to the fact that the scope of the project was changed at the end of October on the advice of Nicolas Brière.

 Video of our Preliminary Vertical Slice for the school's submission deadline.
 <iframe width="750" height="420" src="https://www.youtube.com/embed/FqNpRNgoEnc?si=IwW1h0k3m7cqI_hs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>